 The American School of Modern Music’s diploma is widely considered one of the best in Europe.
 Attesting the completion of a rigorous and extensive course of musical study, each year the diploma ceremony is presided by an internationally renowned musician.

 Students are placed in courses and appropriate levels after their audition.
-It is possible for a student in the Professional Program to be placed into different courses according to his or her knowledge in each subject (foe example, Preparatory Year in Sight-Reading and First Year in Harmony).
+It is possible for a student in the Professional Program to be placed into different courses according to his or her knowledge in each subject (for example, First Year in Sight-Reading and Second Year in Harmony).

 The American School of Modern Music distinguishes itself by its commitment to offer a faculty of outstanding musicians chosen not only for their links with the United States but also for their standing as professional musicians, renowned and active in the international music industry.

 The French pianist Cédric Henriot, recently awarded a Grammy Award for singer Dianne Reeves’s ‘”Beautiful Life" recording (Concord Jazz), has an unusual background.
 Composer, sound designer and music producer, he studied at Berklee College of Music in Boston alongside Danilo Pérez and Joe Lovano.